best-practice-and-impact/peer-review-templates/reviewer-template.md

 - Is there evidence of user need for this output?
 - Is there evidence of user research regarding the approach taken to create this output?
 - What alternative methods were considered and why were they rejected?
+- What techniques have other people used to measure a similar output?

 ### Verification of methods